Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 In addition, you may silver a non-magical weapon or ten pieces of non-magical ammunition for an additional 150 gp.
 This cost represents not only the price of the silver, but the time and expertise needed to add silver to the weapon without making it less effective.

 ## Education
-You receive education at the Aurelian Collegiate for a language or tool to gain proficiency.
+You receive education at a university for a language or tool to gain proficiency.
 This typically takes 10 weeks, but this time is reduced by a number of weeks equal to your character's Intelligence modifier if positive at a minimum of 1 week.
 Education in these classes requires a fee of 25gp per week.

 ## Gambling
 You spend a week mingling with those who find thrill or opportunity in games of chance, reading your opponents in tests of luck and skill.